 MAT Admissions Information

 The MAT program begins in late May of each year.
 Please visit the link below for deadline information.
 The online application and all supporting documentation must be received by the deadline.
-Please note there is a lag in submitting your application to ATCAS and the application being verified.
-Applicants will need to plan accordingly.
 It is in the best interest of the applicant to apply as early as possible.

 - Online Application

 Applicants for the Master of Athletic Training Program must complete the TTUHSC SHP online application.

 The $75 Application Fee can be paid through the online application by credit card.
 You may also pay by check or money order by selecting the "Money Order" option; mail a check or money order to the Office of Admissions and Student Affairs (3601 4th Street MS 6294, Lubbock, TX 79430).
 Please make checks and money orders payable to "TTUHSC."
 Your application will not be considered for admission until your fee has been paid.
 The application fee is non-refundable.

 Transcripts must be in an official sealed envelope by the institution and sent to our mailing address:

 TTUHSC SHP Admissions and Student AffairsEmail PDF Transcripts:

 Applicants must submit official electronic transcripts directly from the institution or third-party processing center to firstname.lastname@example.org.